louishenrifranc/PaintForMe/README.md

 # Examples
 * Example with a picture of building:
 ![](https://github.com/ConUHacks/image_to_painting/blob/master/demos/demo1.gif)
-* Example with a horse picture:
+* Example with a picture of Venise:
 ![](https://github.com/ConUHacks/image_to_painting/blob/master/demos/demo2.gif)
 * Example with a garden picture:
 ![](https://github.com/ConUHacks/image_to_painting/blob/master/demos/demo3.gif)